-‘GoT’s Emilia Clarke To Star In US Remake Of ‘The Beauty Inside’, Fox 2000 Wins Bidding War For $2M
+‘GoT’s Emilia Clarke To Star In U.S. Remake Of ‘The Beauty Inside,’ Fox 2000 Wins Bidding War For $2M

-The blockbuster Korean romantic comedy movie The Beauty Inside finally gets its US remake as Fox 2000 closed a whopping $2 million deal for the film’s rights.
+The blockbuster Korean romantic comedy movie The Beauty Inside finally gets its U.S. remake as Fox 2000 closed a whopping $2 million deal for the film’s rights.
 The reboot will star Game Of Thrones actress Emilia Clarke.

 According to Deadline, Fox 2000 ended up victorious in a fierce bidding war against five movie giants – Universal, Sony, STX, Lionsgate, and New Line.
 The studio also tapped The Fault In Our Stars writers Scott Neustadter and Michael H. Weber.